t81dev/ternary-delta/docs/90-windows-ternary-store.md

 ## Core idea

-> **Some memory pages are better stored as meaning-preserving,
+> **Some memory pages are better treated as meaning-preserving,
 > lossy numeric representations than as exact bit patterns.**

-For those pages:
+For such pages:

-- bytes moved matter more than bits preserved
+* bytes moved matter more than exact bit fidelity,
-- values are read far more often than written
+* values are read far more often than written,
-- approximation is acceptable
+* approximation is acceptable by contract,
-- layout is regular and known
+* and layout is regular and predictable.

-Ternary representation offers:
+Balanced ternary offers:

-- extreme simplicity
+* minimal signed discretization,
-- cheap expansion
+* cheap and deterministic expansion,
-- predictable structure
+* predictable structure,
-- first-class zero and sign
+* and first-class representation of zero and sign.

 ---

 ## Qualifying data (mandatory constraints)

-A page may only be ternary-stored if **all** are true:
+A page may only be ternary-stored if **all** of the following are true:

-1. **Opt-in declaration**
+1. **Explicit opt-in**
-   The owning process explicitly marks the region as ternary-eligible.
+   The owning process declares the region ternary-eligible.

 2. **Numeric, regular layout**
-   Dense arrays or tensors.
-No pointers, no object graphs.
+   Dense arrays or tensors only.
+No pointers or object graphs.

 3. **Read-mostly behavior**
-   Writes are rare, batched, or prohibited.
+   Writes are rare, batched, or contractually disallowed.

 4. **Defined error tolerance**
-   Lossy discretization is acceptable by contract.
+   Lossy discretization is acceptable and understood by the owner.

 5. **Page-granular containment**
-   The region aligns cleanly with page boundaries.
+   The region aligns cleanly to page boundaries.

-If any condition fails, the page must remain binary.
+If any condition fails, the page must remain in binary form.

 ---

 ## Where it integrates in Windows

-The system is modeled as a **memory service**, not a device driver.
+The system is modeled as a **memory service**, not a hardware or bus driver.

-Conceptual integration points:
+Conceptual integration points include:

-- Memory compression store (analogous role)
+* The memory compression store (analogous role)
-- Section objects / memory-mapped files
+* Section objects / memory-mapped files
-- Page fault and protection machinery
+* Page fault and protection mechanisms
-- Working-set management
+* Working-set management

-No changes to:
+No changes are made to:

-- user virtual addresses
+* user virtual addresses,
-- page tables
+* page tables,
-- CPU instruction semantics
+* CPU instruction semantics.

 ---

 ## Storage model

 ### Binary expanded form

-- Standard Windows page
+* Standard Windows page
-- Fully accessible
+* Fully readable and writable
-- Used when hot or writable
+* Used when hot or mutable

 ### Ternary compact form

-- Stored in RAM
+* Stored in RAM
-- Ternary-encoded numeric payload
+* Ternary-encoded numeric payload
-- Associated metadata:
+* Associated metadata:

-  - scale factor
+  * scale factor
-  - quantization profile
+  * quantization profile
-  - checksum / version
+  * version / checksum
-- Not directly addressable by user code
+* Not directly addressable by user code

-Pages move between these forms based on policy.
+Pages transition between these forms according to policy.

 ---

 ## Page lifecycle (conceptual)

 1. **Allocation / mapping**

-   - Process creates or maps a ternary-eligible region.
+   * A process creates or maps a ternary-eligible region.
-   - Pages start in binary form.
+   * Pages initially exist in binary form.

 2. **Cooling**

-   - Page becomes read-mostly and exits active working set.
+   * Pages become read-mostly and leave the active working set.

 3. **Compaction**

-   - Kernel converts page to ternary form.
+   * Pages are converted to ternary form.
-   - Binary page released.
+   * Binary pages are released.

 4. **Access**

-   - On read fault, page is:
+   * On read fault, a page is:

-     - expanded into binary form, or
+     * expanded into binary form, or
-     - serviced via cached expanded copy.
+     * serviced via a cached expanded copy.

 5. **Write attempt**

-   - Write fault triggers immediate expansion.
+   * A write fault forces immediate expansion.
-   - Page becomes binary and writable.
+   * The page becomes binary and writable.
-   - Ternary backing discarded or updated later.
+   * Ternary backing is discarded or regenerated later.

-At all times, correctness favors expansion.
+At all times, **correctness dominates compression**.

 ---

 ## Safety mechanisms

 ### Explicit contract

-The kernel never infers tolerance from data.
+The kernel never infers tolerance from content.
 All lossy behavior is explicitly requested.

 ### Write interception

-- Pages marked read-only while compact.
+* Compact pages are read-only.
-- Any write triggers expansion.
+* Any write triggers expansion.

 ### Bounded scope

-- Only marked regions participate.
+* Only marked regions participate.
-- Failure affects only the owning process.
+* Failure is confined to the owning process.

 ### Canonicalization discipline

-- Ternary form is canonical.
+* Ternary encodings are canonical.
-- No ambiguous encodings allowed.
+* No ambiguous or multi-form representations are permitted.

 ---